4 Movies Where Comedians Acted Serious and Did an Amazing Job

 Sometimes, actors take a leap of faith and decide to take on a role that could boost their career, or leave everyone scratching their heads.
 Here are three examples of comedy actors who took on a serious role, and did a fantastic job.

 1. Adam Sandler in Click (2006)

 Adam Sandler was born in 1966 and as well as an actor, he's a screenwriter, musician and producer.
-You might know him from comedies such as Happy Gilmore, You Don't Mess with the Zohan and Just Go With It.
+You might know him from comedies such as Happy Gilmore (1996), 50 First Dates (2004), and Just Go With It (2011).

 Click could be classed as a comedy, but Sandler delivers some serious acting that delivers.
 The first half of Click is typical Sandler fun, but when things get darker, he does a great job of some exciting, and even tear-jerking, moments.

 Click is a fun family film (though with occasional bad language and sex references).
 It's got an original story line and a powerful message.
 Check out serious Sandler in this movie which I personally love.